bhstark2/latency/report.md

-delay), and then sends congestion signals (either by dropping packets or implementing *Explicit Congestion Notification* as described later in this document) to try to sustain full egress link utilization while maintaining lower queuing delay than would exist in a FIFO.
+delay), and then sends congestion signals (either by dropping packets or implementing *Explicit Congestion Notification* as described later in this document) to try to sustain full egress link utilization while maintaining lower queuing delay than would exist in a Tail-Drop FIFO.
 There have been many different AQM algorithms developed over the years, but some the most common ones in use today are CoDel [@CoDel] (usually as part of fq_codel, described below) and PIE [@PIE].